-- The ongoing growth of international trade, both in absolute terms and in relation to global national income, a growth that appears to be leveling off.
+- The ongoing growth of international trade, both in absolute terms and in relation to global national income, appears to be leveling off.
 From 1980 to 2020, the value of exports has grown by a factor of 8.9 times if measured in current dollars, while GDP increased 7.4 times and the population increased 1.7 times.
 Since the 2010s, international trade appears to be leveling and subject to more volatility, such as a decline during the Covid-19 pandemic in 2020 and a bounce back in 2021.

 - A substantial level of containerization of commercial flows, with container throughput growing in proportion with global trade.
 Containerization tends to grow at a rate faster than that of trade and GDP.
 This has been associated with the setting of intermodal transport chains connecting exporters and importers.

 - A higher relative growth of trade in emerging economies, particularly in Pacific Asia that focus on export-oriented development strategies that have been associated with imbalances in commercial relations.

 - The growing role of multinational corporations as vectors for international trade, particularly in terms of the share of international trade taking place within corporations and the high level of concentration of their head offices.

-Still, many challenges are impacting future developments in international trade and transportation, mostly in terms of demographics, political, supply chain, energy, and environmental issues.
+Still, many challenges are impacting future developments in international trade and transportation, mostly in terms of demographics, politics, supply chain, energy, and environmental issues.
 While the global population and its derived demand will continue to grow and reach around 9 billion by 2050, demographic changes such as the aging of the population, particularly in developed economies, will transform consumption patterns as a growing share of the population shifts from wealth-producing (working and saving) to wealth consuming (selling saved assets).
 Demographic trends in North America, Europe, and East Asia (e.g. Japan, South Korea, Taiwan) may not place them as drivers of global trade, a function they have assumed in recent decades.
 The demographic dividend in terms of peak share of the working-age population that many countries benefited from, particularly China, will recede.
 This has ramifications on both the demand side (consumption structure) and the production side (workforce).